CloudM-Migrate/documentation/Endpoint-Configuration-Guides/HostedExchange.md

 ---

-### Office 365 Configuration, Provisioning and Migration Considerations.
+### Office 365 Configuration, Provisioning and Migration Considerations

 CloudM Migrate includes a number of platform configuration and provisioning options for Office 365 migration that enable advanced automation scenarios.
 These options can be executed during the migration process and will run as part of the migration of users' data.